open-telemetry/oteps/text/0156-columnar-encoding.md

 // Note the following is temporary option go_package = "github.com/f5/otel-arrow-adapter/api/experimental/arrow/v1";

-// Service that can be used to send `BatchArrowRecords` between one Application instrumented with OpenTelemetry and a
+// This service can be utilized to transmit `BatchArrowRecords` either from an
+// application instrumented with OpenTelemetry to a collector, or between
+// multiple collectors.
+//
+// Note: If your deployment requires to load-balance the telemetry data based on
+// the nature of the telemetry data (e.g. traces, metrics, logs), then you should
-// collector, or between collectors. service ArrowStreamService {
+// use the `ArrowTracesService`, `ArrowMetricsService`, and `ArrowLogsService`. service ArrowStreamService {
-  // The ArrowStream endpoint is a bi-directional stream used to send batch of `BatchArrowRecords` from the exporter
+  // The ArrowStream endpoint is a bi-directional stream used to send batch of
-  // to the collector.
-The collector returns `BatchStatus` messages to acknowledge the `BatchArrowRecords`
+  // `BatchArrowRecords` from the exporter to the collector.
+The collector
+  // returns `BatchStatus` messages to acknowledge the `BatchArrowRecords`
   // messages received.
   rpc ArrowStream(stream BatchArrowRecords) returns (stream BatchStatus) {}
 }